YijiaJing/Roll-a-Ball/README.md

 # Roll-a-Ball
 Unity Intro Tutorial game with some modifications.<br/>
 Use arrow keys to move.
 Collect all coins to win.<br/>
-Go to the folder Build for a build (Roll a Ball.app) for Mac.
+Go to the folder "Builds" for a build (Roll a Ball.app) for Mac.

 # What's added
 - A maze-like map